venam/blog/_posts/2015-09-25-group-work.markdown

 than him.
 Sometimes we don't even need to talk to transfer thoughts.

-It could be his idea or my idea, it doesn't matter, we're passionate about it.
+It could be his idea or mine, it doesn't matter, we're passionate about it.
 We enjoy reflecting on solutions together, we enjoy the critical and skeptical conversations.
 We're not ashamed of being wrong, we accept it.